 When it comes to things people want to know about home solar, solar panel cost is at the top of the list.
 Below, we break down the average cost of installing solar panels for a home in the U.S., and also where each penny within that price goes, from the hardware and marketing costs to the installer’s profit.

+The best thing about the cost of solar panels is it keeps falling.
 The U.S. residential solar industry is booming, and the price of installing solar has gone down dramatically in the past 5 years.
 In 2014, the power-generating ability of U.S. residential solar exceeded 1 gigawatt (GW), which is enough for almost 200,000 homes.

 That means lots of companies installing lots of solar panels on lots of homes—and that volume of installations means this trend is going to continue into the future.
 So we wanted to know: what does solar cost, and where does the money go when you install solar panels?
 How much of the cost is represented by the hardware, and how much of it goes to “soft costs” like labor and overhead?

 The answers to those questions are thankfully pretty easy, because lots of people are looking at best practices in the solar panel installation industry, and the topic has been studied extensively.
 Here’s what we know:

 Costs to install solar panels are decreasing dramatically

 The chart above shows historical solar system prices for 15 years, from 1998 to 2013.
 The cost of solar is reported as dollars-per-watt, which is common to the industry.
 As you can see, the overall trend is downward, which is a good thing for people who want to go solar.
 The decreases can be mostly attributed to successful state and federal policies that offer incentives for switching to solar, most notably the U.S. government’s Energy Investment Tax Credit (ITC), which offers 26% of installed costs back to homeowners at tax time in the year after they install panels.